 Glenview, like many Aged Care providers in Australia, employs a broad diversity of staff with various cultural backgrounds and levels of IT literacy.
 This presented a number of challenges for management, who had to onboard existing staff to new software systems whilst trying to track who had been potentially exposed to the virus during time off.

-With the health status of over 300 staff to screen, Ms. O’Flaherty says MyPass was a great early intervention tool which allowed them to get visibility on their workforce very quickly, instead of taking days or weeks to organise the paperwork.
+With the health status of over 300 staff to screen, Ms O’Flaherty says MyPass® was a great early intervention tool that allowed them to get visibility on their workforce very quickly, instead of taking days or weeks to organise the paperwork.

-Another challenge for Aged Care providers throughout this period has been the mandating of compulsory Influenza Vaccinations for anyone wishing to enter an Australia aged care facility.
-This applies to staff, contractors, visitors, residents and requires them to be able to produce evidence of those vaccinations if required.
-For small to medium sized providers like Glenview, who don’t have large corporate departments to manage the administrative burden of collating this kind of information, digital tools like MyPass can save hours of extra, manual work for staff.
+Another challenge for Aged Care providers throughout this period has been the mandating of compulsory Influenza Vaccinations for anyone wishing to enter an Australian aged care facility.
+This applies to staff, contractors, visitors, and residents, and requires them to be able to produce evidence of those vaccinations if required.
+For small to medium-sized providers like Glenview, who don’t have large corporate departments to manage the administrative burden of collating this kind of information, digital tools like MyPass® can save hours of extra, manual work for the staff.

 “For smaller organisations, I know myself, we weren’t necessarily the most advanced technological organisation previously, we’ve come out of the dark ages and it’s given us a chance to embrace technology.”

 This is a great example of different levels of industry collaborating to adapt and quickly solve a problem that is impacting an entire sector.
-With ACSA as the Industry Body, MyPass developing new technology & Glenview providing a direct service, each stakeholder has contributed to a better outcome for residents of Australian Aged Care.
+With ACSA as the Industry Body, MyPass® developing new technology, and Glenview providing a direct service, each stakeholder has contributed to a better outcome for residents of Australian Aged Care.